 One of the best updates to this boot is the new 'easy pull tabs' on the sides of the boot and fewer eyelets.

-The laces are thicker, and still doesn't have a one-pull use that tightens all the laces, but the construction has improved since the last iteration.
+The laces are thicker than the past version but still don't have a one-pull use that tightens them all at once.
+Still, the construction has improved since the last iteration.
 We appreciate that you can keep the shaft of the boot laced up, put your foot in, pull it on with the tabs, then simply lace just the last two eyelets.
-This makes this boot far easier to get into before.
-While you can't simply slip it on without the use of your hands, it's still pretty easy to use.
+This makes this boot far easier to get into than before.
+While you can't simply slip it on without using your hands, it's still pretty easy to use.

-This boot offers enough traction to take you over most winter surfaces, including the odd winter trail or snowshoe trip.
+The Shellista offers enough traction to take you over most winter surfaces, including the odd winter trail or snowshoe trip.
 The traction pattern is far from aggressive, but we appreciate the softer rubber that hugs to undulations in the surface, doing okay on hardpacked surfaces and other types of terrain.
-When testing it while hiking on steeper snowy trails, we found ourselves slipping out quite a bit.
+When testing it while hiking on steeper snowy trails, however, we found ourselves slipping out quite a bit.

-For these applications, we'd recommend a burlier hiking boot, and stick to flatter, snowy trails in this boot.
+We'd recommend a burlier hiking boot for more technical applications — stick to flatter, snowy trails in this boot.
 Like most snow boots, it doesn't do the best over ice.
 However, the softer rubber compound does better than boots that are constructed with super hard rubber.
-Therefore, it'll suffice for the odd slippery sidewalk, but be sure to strap on a pair of microspikes if you're sidewalks and streets are completely iced over.
+Therefore, it'll suffice for the odd slippery sidewalk, but be sure to strap on a pair of microspikes if your sidewalks and streets are completely iced over.

-This boot is relatively well priced with great performance throughout the winter months.
+This boot is relatively well priced with great performance for the winter months.
 It is comfortable with a mountain-chic style that you can wear from work to the local town trails.
-Its versatile and protective, offering performance that'll last you for many years.
-We've tested different versions of this boot over the last four years, with our main tester testing the previous version for a couple.
-It's kept up its relative warmth and proven to be quite durable.
+It's versatile and protective, offering performance that should last you for many years.
+We've tested different versions of this boot over the last four years, and it's kept up its relative warmth and proven to be quite durable.
 If this new iteration is anything like that, we can stay (with confidence) that this boot is of great value.

 The North Face Shellista III stands out as an all-winter warrior conquering simple hiking trails and pavement surfaces with ease.
 It looks cute and stylish while offering a hefty level of warmth, well into the double negative digits.
 While it's not the most waterproof option out there, it'll certainly suffice as you travel from the coffee shop to your car and up the mountain to your favorite ski hill.
 It's easy to take on and off and offers amazing all-day comfort.